13. The Tree of Light

 Runic Philosopher's Stone - Berkana

-The upper triangle of Berkana points to the breast, the level of air, the home of the heart, and Love as we found in the rune Wunjo.
+The upper triangle of Berkana points to the breast, the level of air, the home of the heart, and Love as we will find in the rune Wunjo.

 When you've managed to reach and are working on Berkana, it is helpful to see this emerald glow of the birch's crown in the warm rays of the Light within your chest.